ghoti143/bible-study/1-samuel.md

 - David calls out Abner and the army for failing to protect Saul
 - David asks why Saul has pushed David out of the camp
 - Saul tells David to return and apologizes for acting in this way towards him

+## 27

+- David fleea from Saul to the Philistines; he raids Philistine cities but lies and says that he raided Hebrew cities

+## 28

+- Saul visits a medium and summons the spirit of Samuel who tells him that God has turned from him

+## 29

+- David was kicked out of the Philistine army because the soldiers found Hebrews that loved David

+## 30

+- Davids two wives were taken from him but he recovered them

+## 31

+- Saul is wounded by Philistine soldiers; falls on his sword; Philistines desececrate his body but his bones are recovered